thegetty/bronze-guidelines/content/intro.md

 ### 2.6 Armatures, core supports, and core vents

 Many models used for casting may be built up on an armature for structural support.
-This can apply not only to models with a refractory core intended for hollow casts, but also to solid ones.[^69] In both lost-wax and sand casting, an armature will further help support the core during the {% def "bronze" %}.
+This can apply not only to models with a refractory core intended for hollow casts, but also to solid ones.[^69] In both lost-wax and sand casting, an armature will further help support the core during the {% def "pour" %}.
 As the name implies, core supports help to both strengthen and support the core.
 The inclusion and placement of armatures and other supporting elements (and in some cases, core vents as found in sand casting) are crucial to the success of a hollow cast in particular.
 Shaped most often out of metal, their remains might be preserved in the cast.

 <section id="S2.6.1">